 Getting around Colombia by bus is very easy.
 On public holidays you should buy your tickets well in advance.
 You can either go to the local bus terminal or also buy your ticket online.
 Check the following App that will help you a lot (redBus app).

 The following companies are quality bus providers in Colombia.
 There are also many crappy ones and the prices sometimes even do not differ too much.

-Since 4 years I travelled the whole country throughout the year and the only thing I try to avoid is the Caribbean coast between September and October, as hurricanes (They don’t come to Colombia) can bring a lot of rain for many days to the region.
+For 4 years I travelled the whole country throughout the year and the only thing I try to avoid is the Caribbean coast between September and October, as hurricanes (they don’t come to Colombia) can bring a lot of rain for many days to the region.

-In the video I explain more indebt about the different types of agencies, advantages and disadvantages.
+In the video, I explain more in depth about the different types of agencies, advantages and disadvantages.

-Colombia is safe as any other Latin American country after my opinion.
+Colombia is safe as any other Latin American country in my opinion.
 We are far away from how Colombia was 20 years ago.
-For tourist today it is safe to travel the country.
+For tourists today it is safe to travel the country.

 Please find additional information in our video or in the links below.

 - Travel Advice UK Government: